yizhongw/EasyLM/README.md

 ---

 ## Discord Server
 The original authors are running an unofficial Discord community (unaffiliated with Google) for discussion related to training LLMs in JAX.
 [Follow this link to join the Discord server](https://discord.gg/Rf4drG3Bhp).
-We have dedicated channels for several JAX based LLM frameworks, include EasyLM, [JaxSeq](https://github.com/Sea-Snell/JAXSeq), [Alpa](https://github.com/alpa-projects/alpa) and [Levanter](https://github.com/stanford-crfm/levanter).
+They have dedicated channels for several JAX based LLM frameworks, include EasyLM, [JaxSeq](https://github.com/Sea-Snell/JAXSeq), [Alpa](https://github.com/alpa-projects/alpa) and [Levanter](https://github.com/stanford-crfm/levanter).

 ## Models Trained with EasyLM